- 2.2 Miles

 57 Feet/17 Meters

 From the Springdale & Zion Canyon Visitor Center, continue another 1.4 miles on SR-9 to the south entrance of Zion National Park.
-Once you enter the park, take the first right turn and travel about 0.3 miles towards The National Park Visitor Center, making your first right to park.
+Once inside the park, take the first right turn and travel about 0.3 miles towards The National Park Visitor Center, making your first right to park.
 (If you’re driving an RV or have a trailer,, take your first left instead).
 Continue on to the Zion National Park shuttle stop in front of the Zion National Park Visitor Center (Stop 1).
 Ride the shuttle all the way to the last shuttle stop (Stop 9) and get off at The Temple of Sinawava.

 From the Springdale & Zion Canyon Visitor Center, continue 1.4 miles on SR-9 to the south entrance of Zion National Park.
-Once you enter the park, continue another 1.5 miles to the Zion Canyon Scenic Route (sign on right side: Zion Lodge, Scenic Drive) and turn left.
+Once inside the park, continue another 1.5 miles to the Zion Canyon Scenic Route (sign on right side: Zion Lodge, Scenic Drive) and turn left.
 From there, travel another 6.1 miles to The Temple of Sinawava.
 This is where you will park for the hike.

 The Altar and The Pulpit located right behind you (if looking towards the start of the trailhead).